 On this page:

 Certificates are used to authenticate you to web services at MIT.
 Some sites use certificates directly and others as a way to authenticate with our Touchstone Authentication system.
-They are a safe way for our web applications to identify you without you needing to type in a username and password.
+Certificates are a safe way for our web applications to identify you without you needing to type in your Kerberos username and password.
 Certificates expire once per year, creating the need to renew them at least this often.
-They must be installed on each browser for each computer that you plan on using to access certificate-protected sites.
+They must be installed on each browser for each device that you plan on using to access certificate-protected sites.

-We strongly recommend using CertAid to configure your certificates for Chrome, Internet Explorer, and Safari.
-It manages the entire certificate setup procedure, giving you a more reliable installation experience.
-The setup procedure includes installing the MIT CA as well as your personal certificate, optionally deleting old certificates, and setting the correct identity preferences via a single, graphical application.
+IS&T strongly recommends using CertAid to configure your certificates for Chrome, Internet Explorer, and Safari.
+CertAid manages the entire certificate setup procedure, giving you a more reliable installation experience.
+The setup procedure includes installing the MIT CA (Certificate Authority) as well as your personal certificate, optionally deleting old certificates, and setting the correct identity preferences via a single, graphical application.